 Ravi Zacharias is an Indian born, Canadian-American Christian whose ministry is apologetics.
 Zacharias speaks at large gatherings, conferences, and events on the topics of Christianity and defending the faith.
 He also has a radio program, “Let My People Think.”
 He is well known for being intelligent, philosophical, and an excellent speaker in his command of the English language.

 Even though there are some towering men of the faith, we must continue to do our duty and test all things against scripture.
-No one is immune from potential apostasy, error, or sin.
+No one is immune from error or sin.
 Let us examine Mr Zacharias.

 |Ravi Zacharias talks to pastor Joe Coffey at Christ

 Community Chapel about answering objections to Christianity.